Force over Distance: Chapter 15

 //What does it look like I’m doing?// Rush shot back.

-Greer looked down at Rush.
-“It is kinda weird that we’ve got different times running in the same space, right?”
+Greer eyed Rush speculatively.
+“It is kinda weird we’ve got different times running in the same space, right?”

 “Yes.”
 Rush freed a wafer-thin crystal from the back of the device and placed it delicately between his teeth.
-“Prior to today, I’d have been willing to bet real money such a thing wasn’t possible.”
+“Prior t’today, I’d have been willing to bet real money such a thing wasn’t possible.”

-Rush looked up an Greer, one eyebrow lifted.
+Rush looked up at Greer, one eyebrow lifted.
 “Curious, isn’t it?”

 //Can you fix this thing, please?// Young growled.